Clinical Evidence and Safety Standards for HIFU Devices

 How many sessions are needed to see results?

-Most clients notice results after 4–6 sessions, depending on body condition.
+Most clients notice visible results after 4–6 sessions, depending on body type and lifestyle.

 CO2 Fractional Laser Machine – Professional Wrinkle Removal & Skin Resurfacing Device